gndlwch2w/tencent-meeting-attendee/README.md

     'comment': 'GroupReport'
   }
   ```
-- Then, you will receive a message send from Task Scheduler whether the task was created successfully.
+- Then, you will receive a message send from Task Scheduler (only Windows) whether the task was created successfully.
 If successful,
   you should not to operate (e.g. move, delete, ...) the file `attendee.py`.